LRT in

 Central Platt Valley Spur

 On April 5, 2002 the Central Platte Valley spur was opened branching off the D-Line's route just north of 10th-Osage station.
 This spur follows the railway right of way to Union station and is 2.9 km in length.
-The trip between Union station and 10th-Osage takes approximately 8 minutes.
+The trip from 10th-Osage to Union station takes approximately 8 minutes.

 Photo by page author